Request for Proposals

 Distributed peer review relies on the principles of a traditional peer review panel: academic integrity, rigor, transparency, and a desire to advance the best science.
 As opposed to traditional peer review, distributed peer review capitalizes on the expertise of the applicant pool and incentivizes timely review in fairness to all applicants.
 Additionally, this peer review mechanism exposes applicants to new ideas and could foster new potential collaborations.

-To judge the merit of the application, reviewers will score proposals according to the following criteria.
+To judge the merit of the proposal, reviewers will score proposals according to the following criteria.
 The AHA uses a 1-9 score scale and AHA Peer Review Guidance (PDF).
 Reviewers are required to provide brief, bulleted written feedback on each proposal reviewed.

-- Approach: Are the conceptual framework, design, methods, and analyses adequately developed, well-integrated, well-reasoned and feasible (as determined by preliminary data) and appropriate to the aims of the proposal?
+Are the conceptual framework, design, methods, and analyses adequately developed, well-integrated, well-reasoned and feasible (as determined by preliminary data) and appropriate to the aims of the proposal?
 The assessment of preliminary data should be put into perspective so that bold new ideas and risk-taking by investigators are encouraged rather than stymied.
-Does the applicant acknowledge potential problem areas and consider alternative tactics?
+Does the applicant acknowledge potential challenges and problem areas and consider alternative tactics and mitigation?

 How does this proposal ensure that the resulting award will produce significant impact to the field?
 Proposals for research funding will be assessed for their potential impact on the AHA Mission, and on the applicant’s ability to effectively describe the proposal and its potential outcomes to non-scientists.
-This potential impact assessment will be based primarily on the Summary for Non-scientists.
-This assessment will be factored into the Impact peer review criterion, which will account for 5-10% of the overall priority score.